RussianBruteForce/iq-notifier/README.md

 ```

 # Contributions
 Feel free to make pull requests/fork this project.
-You can also contact me vie e-mail: [bruteforce@sigil.tk](mailto:bruteforce@sigil.tk)
+You can also contact me via e-mail: [bruteforce@sigil.tk](mailto:bruteforce@sigil.tk)

 You also need `clang-format` and `cpplint`.